 \begin{proof} If such an ENTIF did exist, then from Theorem \ref{big3dim} there would exist integers $m \geq 0$ and $0\leq k \leq 3$ satisfying $4m + 3k = 5$.
-However, by substituting $k = 0,1,2,3$ in, it is immediate that no such numbers exist and so a contradiction is met. \end{proof}
+However, by substituting in $k = 0,1,2,3$, it is immediate that no such numbers exist and so a contradiction is met. \end{proof}

-Theorem \ref{big3dim} does not give a contradiction for any number higher than five.
-For instance, it is possible to have an ENTIF represented by a $3 \times 7$ matrix with one odd element in each of the first two rows and five odd elements in the last row.
+Theorem \ref{big3dim} does not give a contradiction for any number of elements larger than five.
+For instance, there may exist an ENTIF represented by a $3 \times 7$ matrix with one odd element in each of the first two rows and five odd elements in the last row.

-\begin{problem} In $\mathbb{R}^3$, does there exist an ENTIF with $N$ elements for $N=5,7,10,...$ for the cases not covered above?
-When does there exist full spark ENTIFs in $\mathbb{R}^3$? \end{problem}
+\begin{problem} In $\mathcal{H}_3$, does there exist an ENTIF with $N$ elements for $N= 7,10,11...$ for the cases not covered above?
+When does there exist full spark ENTIFs in $\mathcal{H}_3$? \end{problem}

-We will see throughout this paper that it is very difficult in general to get ENTIFs with an odd number of elements except in very special cases, such as the dimension of the space being odd (and in this case, we just get multiples of the dimension) or for some special classes of simplexes.
+We will see throughout this paper that it is very difficult, in general, to construct ENTIFs with an odd number of elements except in very special cases, such as the case when the dimension of the space is odd (and in this case, multiples of the dimension are obtained) or for some special classes of simplexes.

 \begin{problem} Is there something fundamental about $N$ being an odd integer that presents a block to producing ENTIFs or is it just our construction methods which are limited? \end{problem}

 The last theorem presented in this section characterizes the number of odds in each row of a matrix representing an ENTIF in $\mathcal{H}_3$, based on the parity of the columns.
 The proof is similar to the proof for Theorem \ref{big3dim} and so it is omitted.